 It all started about 6:00 A. M., much darker than it appears.
 The lonely dock became my church, sort of, with a congregation of one this morn.
 That’s the moon shining overhead, not the sun!
 I plugged for bass and jigged for crappie, turning up one undersized specimen, released to grow some more.

 Last post showed how to cook a whole fish on the stove, which is a technique I just recently learned – and like very much for its terrific flavor and because it makes the most of the fish by reducing the loss of meat that takes place when fish is filleted (removed from the bone while the fish is raw).
 But since filleted fish is most available on the market, especially in our U.S. grocery stores, making these quick and easy fish tacos is a great way to make a complete and fantastically flavorful meal with a good piece of fish fillet.

 Here’s what you need for ingredients to make quick and easy fish tacos.

-Just click any picture on this page for complete, easy to follow step-by-step picture book directions.
+Click any picture on this page for a complete, easy-to-follow step-by-step picture book recipe.
 Read more »